zanfee/eslint-config/README.md

 - Single quotes, no semi
 - Auto fix for formatting (aimed to be used standalone **without** Prettier)
 - Designed to work with TypeScript, JSX, Vue out-of-box
-- Lints also for json, yaml, markdown
+- Lints also for json, yaml, markdown, html, xml
 - Sorted imports, dangling commas
 - Reasonable defaults, best practices, only one-line of config
 - Respects `.gitignore` by default